The Most Hated Man In College Football May Not Be Who You Think

 Boxed into a corner, Petrino asked forgiveness and chalked it up to the inexperience of a “young coach.”
 Louisville forgave him because he was 9-3 and his offense blew up scoreboards.

-With the Auburn fiasco left behind, Petrino inked a deal with Louisville that would keep him in Kentucky for ten years or so the school thought.
+With the Auburn fiasco left behind, Petrino inked a deal with Louisville that would keep him in Kentucky for 10 years, or so the school thought.
 Coach Petrino claimed that he was there to stay.

 Just six short months later, Petrino agreed to take over for the Atlanta Falcons of the National Football League.
 The Cardinals had just won their first BCS Bowl Game, the 2007 Orange Bowl.